 - Hire a Charlotte drugged driver accident lawyer.

 Besides completing the steps above, there are some things you should avoid doing.
 If you say or do the wrong thing, you could ruin your chance of recovering the maximum compensation.

-Don’t speak to the insurance adjusters.
-Whether you file a liability claim, UM claim, or both, never talk to them.
+- Don’t speak to the insurance adjusters.
+Regardless of what kind of claim you filed, never talk to them.
 Your Charlotte drugged driver accident lawyer will handle all communication on your behalf.
 That will prevent you from saying something that could harm the outcome of your case.